OPLSS/videography/README.md

 A 90-minute 1920x1080 video may consume 8GB or more of storage, and therefore requires substantial upstream bandwidth to upload.
 In 2018, the lead used a wired connection in the U of O's computer science building to upload the videos.
-Each required 5-6 minutes on that connection (~25MB/s).
+An 8GB file required about 7 minutes on that connection (20MB/s).